Nuestra Belleza Latina 2012: Episode 4 {March 25, 2012} (Selected top 12 finalists to compete in Nuestra Belleza Latina 2012)

 The first bed in the mansion was to Nataliz Jimenez and the second for the Cuban Elizabeth Robaina, the girls met Julian Group 47 percent of the votes from the public.
 Will Cuba take another crown?
 Greydis Gil of Cuba obtained the crown in 2009.
 Nataliz showed his talent of heroin and Elizabeth imitated Osmel Sousa.

 Osmel Girls took the stage, the first runner up was Naomi Marroquin of Guatemala, who confessed she did not think being elected by her Spanish.
 She showed her talent in martial arts.
 The second chosen by the audience was Shalimar Rivera of Puerto Rico, she sang a song of India.

 Lupita Jones' group, Fanny Vargas was the first choice and of course she could not hold back her tears.
 Osmel did not make the way easy for her, but Lupita supported and is confident that will fight for the crown.
 Ivanna Rodriguez was the second choice, she showed her talent for acting.

 The singer Pablo Montero arrived with his mariachi to sing "Serenata Huasteca" and the girls go crazy.
 The Mexican pleased a fan with a kiss and Giselle had the pleasure of pinching.

 The girls were taught Marcelo Crudele boxing, boxing coach Dale heartily.

 Julian elected two more girls Ligia de Uriarte of Mexico, who auditioned in Houston, and Chanty Vargas of Puerto Rico.
 Lupita elected the Puerto Ricans Vanessa de Roide and Tatiana Ares.

-Osmel Sousa explained that it seeks diversity but a real queen with elegance and class.
-Karol Scott, Venezuelan, was his choice and she showed us her talent for dancing samba.
-And the last room in the mansion was for the Mexican/Iranian Setareh Khatibi.
+Osmel Sousa explained that the competition was seeking a queen that embodied diversity, elegance, and class.
+His choice was Venezuelan contestant Karol Scott, who showcased her talent for dancing samba.
+The final room in the mansion was for the Mexican-Iranian contestant Setareh Khatibi.